So you’re considering the life of a fitness guru? The life of a personal trainer, full of promise, reward, and fulfillment.

 To earn that sweet sweet NCCA accredited cert, you need to pass the exam of course.
 The ACE CPT exam was actually changed as of 2018 with a revamped breakdown and format.

 This is important for you to know if you’re considering the ACE exam.
-That’s because a lot of the third party study and prep resources you’ll come across on the internet hasn’t adjusted with the change.
-So using this material will render your entire prep process useless to say the least.
+That’s because a lot of the third-party study and prep resources you’ll come across on the internet haven’t adjusted with the change.
+So using this material will render your entire prep process useless, to say the least.

 But you’re reading this, which means you’re in luck.
 I took the liberty of updating my exam prep content to fall in line with current 2019 standards.